chaitanyasagar3/crudNewsApp/test-plans/sprint 1 test plan.md

    • Requirement 2
    – When signed in, the landing page shall display the user’s name

-   - When signed in, the landing page shall display a method to sign out (button or link)
+   -When signed in, the landing page shall display a method to sign out (button or link)

    Sign in Page

    • UX
    • Build a sign in page for your app
    • Requirement 1